algosec/prevasio-cicd-container-security-action/README.md

 * GitHub and AlgoSec credentials are mandatory in order to run the action
 * If the `WORKING_DIR`, `DOCKERFILE_NAME` and `MIN_LEVEL_TO_BLOCK_PR` parameters, are not provided, the default values are taken
 * The severty levels for the `MIN_LEVEL_TO_BLOCK_PR` are - Critical: 0, High: 1, Medium: 2.
 If it set to -1, the PR won't be blocked
 * The branch is also configurable.
 You can change the name of the branch under [on -> pull_request -> branches]
+* The permissions assigned to the job are mandatory in order to enable it to read the repository content and to write the scan results as a comment in the PR

 **In order to enable the action to block the PR, follow the next steps:**
-<u>For the action to be definable as a required check, it should be manually run:</u>
+For the action to be definable as a required check, it should be manually run:
 1. Go to the repository **Actions** tab
 2. Choose the workflow that runs **algosec-prevasio-cicd-container-security** job
 3. Run the workflow

-<u>Create a new branch protection rule to define the action as a required check:</u>
+Create a new branch protection rule to define the action as a required check:
 1. Go to the repository **Settings** tab
 2. Click on **Branches** on the left sidebar
 3. Click **Add rule** / **Add branch protection rule**